ship.energy

 This session will look at the range of energy options available to shipping, including alternative fuels such as biofuel, LNG, methanol, hydrogen and ammonia, as well as energy sources such as wind power, nuclear and shore power.
 The issues of supply, demand and fuel availability and scalability in relation to the capabilities and infrastructure available at smaller/mid-sized ports will also be debated.

-12:30 pm
+12:15 pm

 Session 3 – Making the right call: port strategies for decarbonisation

-1:30 pm
+1:15 pm

 Networking Lunch

-3:00 pm
+2:15 pm

 Session 4 – Bridging the gap: matching fuel supply with demand

+This panel session will take a deep dive into some of the key issues discussed during the Forum and look at what the energy transition means globally to shipowners, charterers and physical suppliers.
+It will look at the global orderbook for alternative-fueled ships, newbuild and retrofit costs, the standoff between suppliers and buyers as each side waits for the other to invest first, and the prospect of ports becoming energy hubs in addition to their traditional role of facilitating the import and export of goods.
 The challenges facing suppliers in assessing which new fuels to make available at smaller and mid-sized ports and the methods of delivery will be considered in this session.
 Shipowners and operators will also offer their insights on how the new fuel bunkering landscape may evolve.
 Will they be prepared to make bunker-only calls at smaller and mid-sized ports, and will more frequent bunkering become the norm as fuels with lower energy densities enter shipping’s fuel mix?

-4:00 pm
+3:15 pm

 Networking Coffee Break